About the course

 You will begin your course as a probationary research student (PRS) and you will be monitored and assessed regularly via completion of termly reports by you and your supervisors through the Graduate Supervision Reporting (GSR) system.

 You will be expected to transfer your status from PRS to MSc before the end of your first year (or second year if you are studying part-time).
 To transfer your status, you must apply formally, submit a research report and statement of future research plans, and take an independent assessment by two assessors.

 The degree is examined by thesis and oral examination by two examiners.
-Most MSc by Research students submit their thesis within two years; for part-time students this is more often 3 to 6 years.
+Most full-time MSc by Research students submit their thesis within two years; for part-time students this is more often 3 to 6 years.

 Past students from the Department of Clinical Neurosciences have gone on to careers based both in the UK and other countries in teaching and research in universities or back to clinical posts.
 You can find a number of alumni profiles on the NDCN website.